pmean/build-website/text/16/05/chart-review.md

 these medical records, you might have a fair amount of latitude.

-Some institutions have developed anonymized data repositories that you can also useÂ  for preparatory to research activities and sometimes even for the research itself.
+Some institutions have developed anonymized data repositories that you can also use  for preparatory to research activities and sometimes even for the research itself.
 Typically, you need to get some sort of authorization first.
-They want you to promise not to doÂ  bad things with the data.
+They want you to promise not to do  bad things with the data.
 If you have such a repository, please take the time to work with it before you write your protocol.